-The annual school board election for the Flippin School District shall be held on the:
+The annual school election for the Flippin School District shall be held on the:

-- Date of the preferential primary election in even-numbered years; and - Second Tuesday in May in odd-numbered years.
+- Date of the preferential primary election in even-numbered years; and - Tuesday after the first Monday in March in odd-numbered years.

-Individuals wishing to run for office in the election may begin circulating petitions to collect signatures ninety (90) days:
+School board member elections shall be held in conjunction with the annual school election in even years.
+Individuals wishing to run for office in the school board election may begin circulating petitions to collect signatures ninety (90) days before:2 the Tuesday after the second Monday in November before the election.